-Brennen assists clients with land-use and transactional matters related to a wide range of development projects, including renewable energy projects, industrial projects, and commercial/mixed-use projects.
+Brennen serves as co-lead of our renewable energy team.
+He assists clients with land-use and transactional matters related to a wide range of development projects, including renewable energy projects, industrial projects, and commercial/mixed-use projects.

 In his land-use practice, he represents clients as they seek local land-use approvals (e.g. rezonings, conditional-use permits and other necessary site development approvals), and as they seek economic development incentives from state and local governments.
 In Brennen's real estate transactional practice, he assists clients in leasing matters, acquisitions and dispositions of developed and undeveloped real estate and with resolving complex title issues.